MohamedMoujahid55/easy-movies-search-Angular-free-movies-api/README.md

 # EasyMoviesSearch With Angular and movies free api

+# Check the web site from this link : https://mohamedmoujahid55.github.io/github-easymoviessearch/

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.0.

 ## Development server